course-dprep/How-does-Airbnb-pricing-differ-between-stay-duration/README.md

-A more detailed analysis of these results can be found in the PDF in the xxx folder.
+A more detailed analysis of these results can be found in the PDF in the src/analysis folder.

 ### Conclusions
 The key findings from our analysis are: